john-tornblom/pyrsl/doc/language-reference.rst

     .assign My_Concatenation = "Hello " + "world"
     .assign My_Comparison = 5 > My_Addition

-.. note:: The *and* and *or* operators have short-circuit semantics.
-If the left
+.. note:: In recent versions of the language, the *and* and *or* operators have
-    operand of an *and* operation evaluates to *false*, the right operand is not evaluated.
+	  short-circuit semantics.
+If the left operand of an *and* operation evaluates to *false*, the right operand is not evaluated.
 Likewise if the left operand of an *or* operation evaluates to *true*, the right operand is not evaluated.

 Compound expressions
 ^^^^^^^^^^^^^^^^^^^^